 - For orthodontic purposes, teeth may be extracted to make room for teeth that are being positioned into place

 - Wisdom teeth

 After the tooth extraction, it is normal to feel some pain and some swelling, which usually subsides within two days.
 We recommend using an ice pack or a bag of frozen peas on the affected are to help keep swelling to a minimum.
 Take pain medications and/or antibiotics as prescribed.
 Keep yourself hydrated with plenty of fluids and keep a soft food diet until swelling subsides.
 It is important to resume your regular oral care routine of brushing, flossing and rinsing once a day to help keep your mouth clean and prevent infection and speed up the healing.
 If bleeding turns heavy or bleeding persist beyond 24 hours, if you feel severe pain and swelling has not subsided after 48 hours, or if you have had an altered reaction to the prescribed medications, call Diamond Dental immediately at (781) 338-0818.

 Need Tooth Extraction in Massachusetts?
 We Can Help!

 Diamond Dental is a comprehensive dental practice based in Massachusetts that provides dental care for children, adults and seniors.
-To schedule your dental consultation, call us at (781) 338-0818 (Malden) or (617) 984-5888 (Quincy) or Email Us.
-We serve the Massachusetts communities of Malden and Quincy.
+To schedule your dental consultation, call us at (781) 338-0818 or Email Us.
+We serve the Massachusetts community of Malden.